 For information about how the European Benchmarks Regulation applies to the LME and the prices that is publishes, please see our European Benchmarks Regulation page.

 LME reference prices

-The LME Official and Settlement, Unofficial and Closing Prices are all based in whole (or largely) on trading activity on the Ring.
+The LME Official and Settlement prices, are based on trading activity on the Ring.
+The Unofficial and Closing Prices are based on trading activity on LMEselect.
 The LME Asian Reference Price is calculated using the volume-weighted average of trades transacted on LMEselect during the most liquid period of Asian trading hours.